I bought a new home in January. It was built (in 2008) for personal occupancy by a well known builder, and tenant occupied at the time of the sale.

 Wouldn't that turn a potential complaint like this into a profit center?
 Think twice before you hire these people to do your home inspection.

-Review about: Ace Preferred Inspections Home Inspection.
+Ace Preferred Inspections Home Inspection.

 Reason of review: Poor customer service.